dschioberg/MIDS-1D-Computing-Basics/1DBridgeclass.md

 https://courses.edx.org/courses/course-v1:NYUx+FCS.NET.1+1T2020/course/

+Please make sure to at least audit lectures 1 to 4 (Network Layer)

 ### LINUX
 Most server infrastructure in use today is based in LINUX systems.
 MacOS too has a LINUX system at its core.
 Understanding the principles of this specific brand of operating systems and finding your way around in it is fundamental to this program.
 Many tools today abstract away the complexity of the underlying system but in order to debug a problem or create a new way of using modern tools will bring you back to digging deeper into LINUX.
 The following EDX course is made and maintained by the LinuxFoundation. https://courses.edx.org/courses/course-v1:LinuxFoundationX+LFS101x+1T2020/course/

+Please go through at minimum chapters 3, 7 - 16, and 18.
+In chapter 14 you can skip directly to Networking configuration tools if you have finished the networking class before.
+You may also skip 9 if you are familar with ps and top and have finished the OS lecture above.

 To get extra practice the linux survival tutorial allows you to test your skill in an interactive, gamified way.
 This is optional: https://linuxsurvival.com/linux-tutorial-introduction/